dev-bootcamp-2019/final-project-aphexyuri/README.md

 3. Account A confirms or denies based on proof submitted.
 Confirming will change the item status to Confirmed Found - denying will revert to Lost status
 4. The exchange is made based on details submitted in #3.
 Possible off-chain integration, or chat functionality such as using Whisper would likely have to be implemented here to avoid storing sensitive info on-chain
 5. Account A confirms or denies the item has been recovered.
 Setting it to recovered will make reward ETH available to Account B for withdrawl

+**IMPORTANT:** To test this flow you will need to use two separate accounts with a sufficient ETH balance for rewards and gas fees.

 At time of writing, LAF only supports a **lost -> found -> return to owner** workflow.
 Most of the contract was written to *also* support a **found -> return to owner** workflow, but due to time constraints this has not been included/tested in the project.